redislabs-training/ru204/admin-training/lab-setup/vm-config-stage-2/README.md

 # Admin Training VM Setup - Stage 2

-Here are steps to generate Stage 2 VM and DNS Docker image.
+Here are steps to generate the Stage 2 VM and DNS Docker image.

 You can:
 - Use the pre-configure DNS Docker image as is
 - Re-configure the Docker image
 - Configure a new Docker image from scratch.

-Here's what the BIND DNS zone records file looks like when done.
+Here's what the BIND DNS zone records look like when done.

 ![](../images/01-DNS-zone-records-file.png)

 ## Create the VM

-Create a new VM from ***admin-training-1*** instance template (or image of same name) by gcloud or GCP console.
+Create a new VM from ***admin-training-1*** image or instance template by gcloud or GCP console.

-Steps for gcloud with instance template:

-1. Open Cloud Shell.

-2. Create a new VM.

 ```bash
 gcloud compute instances create admin-training-2 --source-instance-template admin-training-1 --zone=us-west1-b